Blockstream/Jade/docs/index.rst

         }
     }

-* 'fwsize' is the total length of the firmware when uncompressed.
+* 'fwsize' is the total length of the final firmware when uncompressed.
 * 'cmpsize' is the length of the compressed firmware image which will be uploaded.
 * 'cmphash' is the sha256 hash of the compressed firmware image.